-In the long history of our company we have produced thousands of unique cast glass kitchen countertops, islands, glass bathroom counters and sinks, glass bar tops, and glass tabletops, using thick glass, ColorFuse glass, and slump glass, in a seemingly infinite variety of colors, patterns, shapes, and textures.
+Over the years our company has produced thousands of unique thick glass kitchen countertops and glass top kitchen islands, often incorporating ColorFuse glass for a seemingly infinite variety of colors, patterns, shapes, and textures.
 We view every new project as an opportunity to create something distinctive and exciting.

-If you want a one-of-a-kind, breathtaking appearance that will bring a distinguished look to your home or office, the inherent beauty of glass and its transparent nature is guaranteed to deliver both sophistication and functionality when compared to other common countertop materials.
-Our in-house factory gives us the ability to fully customize our products to your needs, making any glass countertop a unique and attractive choice.
+If you are looking for something truly unique for your home or office, the beauty and functionality of a custom made thermoformed glass countertop is guaranteed to offer many advantages over other common countertop materials.
+Our in-house factory gives us the ability to fully customize your project to your needs, making any glass countertop a unique and attractive choice.

 What Surfaces Can I Use Glass For?